About the Internship Program

 PILI’s Law Student Internship Program connects law students from across the country with public interest law agencies in Illinois and pays them for their work.
-Typically, Interns receive $6,200 for working 400 hours during the summer and $3,100 for working 200 hours over a semester.
+For Summer 2024, Interns will receive $6,500 for working 400 hours.
+For Fall 2023 and Spring 2024 Semesters, Interns will receive $3,250 for working 200 hours over a semester.
+Both amount will be less applicable taxes.
 Interns can also receive law school credit for their Internship if first approved by both the student’s law school and agency.

 PILI ensures quality supervision by experienced attorneys while also providing supplemental programmatic, networking and educational opportunities.
 Internships placements are currently offered in Alton, Bloomington, Carbondale, Champaign, Chicago, East St. Louis, Peoria, Rock Island and West Chicago, Illinois.

 PILI’s goals are to help our partner agencies increase their impact while also helping Interns develop legal and client interaction skills, build professional networks, and strengthen commitment to public interest law and service.